 The Graduate Library Trainee scheme usually offers around 12 placements each year within the Bodleian Libraries in one of three subject areas: Humanities, Science and Social Sciences.
 Placements are offered within faculty or subject libraries as well as within the main Bodleian Library.
 A number of college libraries and the Oxford Union Library advertise separately.
 The trainee posts are open to graduates of any age who intend to undertake a postgraduate library/information course in order to pursue a career in library and information studies (LIS)/ library and information management (LIM).

-Vacancies for the 2014/15 programme will be advertised on the Bodleian Libraries’ Trainee Posts page and in the CILIP Graduate Trainee Opportunity Directory.
-Please note these vacancies are for posts within the Bodleian Libraries only, and that details of positions within colleges libraries are adverstised by the individual colleges on their websites and in the CILIP Graduate Trainee Opportunity Directory.
-Further details on the application proceedure for prospective applicants can be found on the traineeship section of the Bodleian Libraries website.
+Vacancies for the 2019/20 programme will be advertised on the University of Oxford jobs page and in the CILIP Graduate Trainee Opportunity Directory.
+Please note these vacancies are for posts within the Bodleian Libraries only, and that details of positions within colleges libraries are advertised by the individual colleges on their websites and in the CILIP Graduate Trainee Opportunity Directory.
+Further information on the application procedure for prospective applicants can be found on the traineeship section of the Bodleian Libraries website.

 A unique feature of the Oxford scheme is the series of sessions set up for the trainees on Wednesday afternoons run by the Bodleian Libraries Staff Development Team.
-The aim is to give you a broader insight into some of the issues surrounding librarianship, and also to provide you with extra training and skills that will be of benefit to you in the future once you leave Oxford.
+The aim is to give you a broader insight into some of the issues surrounding librarianship, and also to provide you with extra training and skills that will be of benefit to you in the future, whether in Oxford or elsewhere.
 The sessions have been developed in line with the SCONUL code of practice.
-In addition to sessions with outside speakers, ICT skills training and off-site visits, some sessions are devoted to supporting the trainee experience.
-Thus, the first term began this year with an introductory session, giving the trainees an opportunity get to know one another and to discuss their hopes and fears for the forthcoming year.
+In addition to sessions with outside speakers, IT skills training and off-site visits, some sessions are devoted to supporting the trainee experience.
+Thus, the first term began this year with an introductory session, giving the trainees an opportunity to get to know one another and to discuss their hopes and fears for the forthcoming year.
 It is an excellent opportunity to meet librarians from across the Bodleian Libraries, and to catch up with other trainees.